evgenia-davydova/friends/README.md

 ## Installation
 1. Clone this repo
 2. Run `$ composer update`
 3. Need to register a connection to your database(DATABASE_URL) in .env
+4. execute sql file facebook_friends.sql

 ## How to use
 1. Open project root